syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Waterfall-Chart.md

 documentation: ug
 ---

-# Waterfall Series in .NET MAUI Chart
+# Waterfall Chart in .NET MAUI Chart

-## Waterfall Series
+## Waterfall Chart

 [WaterfallSeries]() clarifies the cumulative effect of a set of provided positive and negative values.
 The series is represented by a rectangle and a connector between the rectangles.
 To render a waterfall chart, create an instance of [WaterfallSeries](), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of the [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1)